 In reality, the brides most likely did not have a venue but didn’t want to speak with them for whatever reason.

-In my training for the next year’s January shows, I focused on how to speak with brides and asking open ended questions.
+In my training for the next year’s January shows, I focused on how to speak with brides and ask open-ended questions.

-We talked about that “no” does not mean “no”; it means not now.
+We talked about how “no” does not mean “no”; it means not now.

 That show, after the sales training, these same venues had a much different and better experience with the brides.

 Now, I remind the exhibitors about engaging the brides and asking open-ended questions.

 But should you forget and ask the bride, “Do you have a venue?” and the bride says she does; then, reply, “wonderful!
 What venue?”
 If she stammers, then she’s still a good prospect.